skypjack/entt/README.md

 ## View: to persist or not to persist?

+First of all, it is worth answering an obvious question: why views?<br/>
+Roughly speaking, they are a good tool to enforce single responsibility.
+A system that has access to a registry can create and destroy entities, as well as assign and remove components.
+On the other side, a system that has access to a view can only iterate entities and their components as well as modify their data members.<br/>
+It is a subtle difference that can help designing a better software sometimes.

 There are mainly two kinds of views: standard (also known as `View`) and persistent (also known as `PersistentView`).<br/>
 Both of them have pros and cons to take in consideration.
 In particular: